marianaobmorais/pipex/README.md

 ## About

 This project explores two shell concepts: Redirections and Pipes.
-In order to make a C program that recreates the behaviour of shell pipes and rediretions, I had to learn about UNIX processes.
+In order to make a C program that recreates the behaviour of shell pipes and rediretions, I had to:
+- learn to use the `pipe()` system call to create unidirectional communication channels between processes, enabling the output of one process to serve as the input for another;
+- use `fork()` to create child processes that inherit file descriptors from the parent, allowing for concurrent execution of commands, mirroring the behavior of shell pipelines;
+- understand the `dup2()` function to duplicate file descriptors, enabling redirection of standard input and output;
+- implement `execve()` to execute external commands.
+This function is integral to running shell commands within a program; and
+- handle errors, manage memory, and ensure compliance with coding standards.

+## Features

 The mandatory part consists of a simple program that takes 4 arguments:
 ```shell